cloud-bulldozer/browbeat/doc/source/ci.rst

 ------------------------------

-`TripleO Quickstart <https://github.com/openstack/tripleo-quickstart>`_ provides an extensible interface to allow "Extras" to add to to its core functionality of generating an entirely virtual Openstack Deployment using TripleO.
+`TripleO Quickstart <https://github.com/openstack/tripleo-quickstart>`_ provides an extensible interface to allow "Extras" to add to its core functionality of generating an entirely virtual Openstack Deployment using TripleO.
 The focus of this script is to deploy baremetal clouds in continuous integration (CI) for effective and extensible automated benchmarking.